yaptide/docs/docs/geometry.md

 and define physical material that the volume is made of.

 > [!IMPORTANT]
 > Defining zone operations requires special considerations.
-Each volume of space should belong to exactly
+Each point in space should belong to exactly
 > one Zone so that it is clear for the simulator which material the particle is going through.
 > This means that the volume enclosing another volume with different material needs to have a cutout that will fit the inner volume.